xtremelysocial/flat-bootstrap/readme.txt

 FRONT-END UPDATES

+* Fixed the drop-down menus when using WordPress 5.x+!
 * Slightly changed the colors of the various buttons to exactly match our color palette.
 In general, buttons should look better with various colored backgrounds.
 This does mean that you may need to use one of our "hollow" (btn-hollow) or "transparent" (btn-transparent) button in certain colored sections, but those look great so it shouldn't be an issue.
 * Added a new "inverse" button (btn-inverse) that is midnight blue and looks great.
 * Also changed the colors of alerts ("info boxes"), panels, and progress bars to match our color palette.
 Things should be looking even more color-coordinated from now on.